aufacicenta/rapydbot-chart/README.md

 ## Installation

-Quick start instructions for the setup and configuration of secrets-store-csi-driver using Helm.
+Quick start instructions for the setup and configuration of rapydbot using Helm.

 ### Prerequisites